 - 7.7.2 Finish Options The Organisers shall select which finish option will be used during the contest.
 The Finish option selected for the Championship shall be stated in the Local Procedures.
 The options are: - a.
+Finish Ring A circle of specified radius (minimum 3 km) around the Finish Point encompassing the contest site and the landing circuits.
+A minimum altitude (QNH) shall be imposed for crossing the ring.
+Competitors crossing the finish ring below the minimum altitude, shall be penalized. - b.
 Finish Line A straight line, of defined length, at the elevation of the contest site, clearly identifiable on the ground.
 The finish line shall be so placed that sailplanes can safely land beyond it.
-A minimum height (AGL) should be imposed for crossing the line.
-Competitors crossing the finish line below the minimum height, except straight in landings, shall be penalized.
+A minimum altitude (QNH) should be imposed for crossing the line.
+Competitors crossing the finish line below the minimum altitude, except straight in landings, shall be penalized.